pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

        >>> avionicsID = xp.createAvionicsEx(screenDraw=MyScreenDraw, refCon=deviceSize)
        >>> xp.setAvionicsPopupVisible(avionicsID)

-    Note also, the screen is drawn *over* the bezel, and blends with whatever the background is.
+    Note also, the screen is drawn *over* the bezel *when it is popped up / popped out*, and blends with whatever the background is.
     For example, if you don't draw a bezel at all, as in the above example, your screen will blend with whatever is showing in X-Plane, likely not what you want.
+(When device is not popped up / out, the screen blends with whatever your console has behind it -- not the bezel.)

     .. image:: /images/greentriangle-nobezel.png
        :height: 200px

     Commonly, you'll draw the bezel with a black background to avoid this see-through.

-  .. py:function:: bezelDraw(r, g, b, refCon)
+  .. py:function:: bezelDraw(r, g, b, refCon) -> None

-    This is the prototype for drawing callbacks for custom devices' bezel.

     :param float r: ambient Red
     :param float g: ambient Green
     :param float b: ambient Blue
     :param Any refCon: reference constant provided with :py:func:`createAvionicsEx`
     :return: None

+    This is the prototype for drawing callbacks for custom devices' bezel.

     You are passed in the red, green, and blue values you can optionally use for tinting your bezel according to ambient light.